ogakuzuko/linear-enhanced-mcp/README.md

 > Note: This is a custom implementation.
 For the official Cline Linear MCP server, see [cline/linear-mcp](https://github.com/cline/linear-mcp).

+> **Fork Information**: This repository is a fork of [@ibraheem4/linear-mcp](https://github.com/ibraheem4/linear-mcp). texmeijin has extended it based on practical work experience, adding features such as label management to enable more flexible and detailed operations.
+While maintaining the original functionality, additional features have been added to make daily task management more efficient.

 <a href="https://glama.ai/mcp/servers/71fqw0uqmx"> <img width="380" height="200" src="https://glama.ai/mcp/servers/71fqw0uqmx/badge" />

 A Model Context Protocol (MCP) server that provides tools for interacting with Linear's API, enabling AI agents to manage issues, projects, and teams programmatically through the Linear platform.